-Hence equality in \ref{as:a1} guarantees that the recursive search will never select an important dimension $j \in J_{\ast}$ for redundancy because then the Assumption \ref{as:a2} would be violated.
+Note also that equality in \ref{as:a1} guarantees that the recursive search will never select an important dimension $j \in J_{\ast}$ for redundancy because then \ref{as:a2} would be violated.
 Hence the equality in \ref{as:a1} will ensure that we follow the correct path recursively and \ref{as:a2} gives us a stopping condition to halt at the correct input space $\mathcal{X}^{J_{\ast}}$.
 Also note from discussions in section \ref{sec:nullmodel}, \ref{as:a1} and \ref{as:a2} are satisfied for nested or dense models.
 In the following section we will show that these are sufficient for a recursive feature elimination algorithm like risk-RFE to work in this generalized framework (in terms of consistency).